 Rugby is the core boys sport of the Michaelmas term, with 13 teams (ranging from the U14Cs to the 1st XV) playing a very strong rugby fixture card throughout the South East.
 All boys are given the chance to represent the College.
 There is an open choice for rugby in the sixth form, and, typically 80 or more boys opt for rugby.

 Alongside coaching, our player welfare programme is of the highest priority.
 We have physio provision twice a week during the season (and weekly in Lent and summer terms) and at home grounds every Saturday.
 We also have two paramedics, a rapid-response vehicle and staff who help deliver support to all our pitches.
 We also connect the physio to our Medical Centre and our Head of Athletic Development, in our state of the art gym, for any rehabilitation required from injury as well as delivering necessary athletic programmes for specific rugby development.
 We have a Mind Gym run by our Performance Coach available with external sports psychology support.

-1st VII reach semi-final groups in Rosslyn Park 7s (2017), quarter-finals (2016)
+1st VII reach semi-final groups in Rosslyn Park 7s (2017), quarter-finals (2016, 2019, 2022)

 Will Green (Gonville 1992) England, Wasps, Leinster

-Seb Nagle-Taylor (Gonville 2012) England 7s, Jersey Reds
+Seb Nagle-Taylor (Gonville 2012) England 7s, Saracens, Gloucester, Jersey Reds

-Piers O’Conor (Gonville 2014) Wasps, Ealing Trailfinders, Ireland U19
+Piers O’Conor (Gonville 2014) England, Bristol, Wasps, Ealing Trailfinders, Ireland U19

 Hugo Southwell (Wargrave 1998) Scotland, Wasps

 Maurice Trapp (Gonville 1967) former New Zealand RFU President 2017 – 2019